-Students in the MS I/O program do not have to complete a Background check; unless required by their internship site.
+Students in the Ph.D.
+I/O Psychology specialization program do not have to complete a background check, unless required by their internship site.

-2 - Frequently Asked Questions
+2 - Frequently Asked Questions: General

 Q: If I have a history of misdemeanors or felonies, will this impact my ability to get an internship?